AntonioTorres23/OpenGL_Notes/Cubemaps.md

 ![[Pasted image 20250613170545.png]]

 You can imagine that with the right combination of lighting, reflection, refraction, and vertex movement, you can create pretty good water graphics.
-Do note that for physically accurate results we should refract the light again when it leaves the object; now we simply used signle-sided refraction which
+Do note that for physically accurate results we should refract the light again when it leaves the object; now we simply used single-sided refraction which is fine for most purposes.

+**Dynamic Environment Maps**

+Right now we've been using a static combination of images as the skybox, which looks great, but it doesn't include the actual 3D scene with possibly moving objects.
+We didn't really notice this so far, because we only used a sin